sankalp1999/Image_Captioning_With_Attention/README.md

 ### General idea

 The model works on sequence-to-sequence learning (Seq2Seq).
-This was introduced by [Google](https://papers.nips.cc/paper/2014/file/a14ac55a4f27472c5d894ec1c3c743d2-Paper.pdf) in 2014.(Check out [this](https://www.youtube.com/watch?v=MqugtGD605k&ab_channel=Weights%26Biases)  and  [video](https://youtu.be/oF0Rboc4IJw) for a quick understanding of the key concepts.)
+This architecture was introduced by [Google](https://papers.nips.cc/paper/2014/file/a14ac55a4f27472c5d894ec1c3c743d2-Paper.pdf) in 2014.(Check out [this](https://www.youtube.com/watch?v=MqugtGD605k&ab_channel=Weights%26Biases)  and  [video](https://youtu.be/oF0Rboc4IJw) for a quick understanding of the key concepts.)

-So in simple words, the encoder's task is to identify the features of the input (text in NMT or image in Image Captioning).
+So in simple words, the encoder's task is to identify the features of the input (text in Neural Machine Translation or image in Image Captioning).
 These representations are provided to the "Decoder" to decode some outputs.
+Note that **the size of the input sequence and the output sequence is going to be different.
+So, the encoder passes some vector from which the decoder then decodes a sequence. **

 The encoder for example take CNN continuously downsamples (convolution and max pooling continously take max of the pixels.
 This retains only the most important information).
 Then we can pass the (embedding of the words + features in  Neural Machine Translation), (embedding + CNN features Image Captioning)  and provide it to the decoder.
 (Attention related details have been discussed later)